Exclusive: Ackman makes fresh layoffs at Pershing Square hedge fund

 In his early years, Ackman dazzled with double-digit returns, often delivering some of the industry’s best returns.

 As part of the revamp, Ackman, one of the industry’s most visible managers, said he would stay out of the limelight to concentrate on investments, leaving the visiting with clients to others.
-So far this year the firm has made bets on Nike Inc (NKE.N), United Technologies Corp (UTX.N) and Lowe’s Companies Inc (LOW.N).
+So far this year the firm has made bets on Nike Inc, United Technologies Corp and Lowe’s Companies Inc.

 So far Ackman’s promises of delivering improved returns appear to be materializing.
-Through the middle of June, Pershing Square’s private hedge fund was up more than 9 percent while the publicly traded fund, Pershing Square Holdings Ltd (PSH.AS), was up 11.4 percent since the start of the year.
+Through the middle of June, Pershing Square’s private hedge fund was up more than 9 percent while the publicly traded fund, Pershing Square Holdings Ltd, was up 11.4 percent since the start of the year.

 Reporting by Svea Herbst-Bayliss; Editing by Lisa Shumaker